-In a speech on mental health at the Royal College of Psychiatrists Labour party leader Ed Miliband spoke lengthily about the threats of ignoring mental health issues.
+In a mental health speech at the Royal College of Psychiatrists Labour Party leader Ed Miliband spoke at length about the threats of ignoring mental health issues.

 He’s fond of listing together disparate sentences.
-It’s very much his style now:
+Because it’s very much his style now:

 One that writes people off in just that way.

 North and south.